nikolafon/angular2-ts-grunt-browserify-starter/README.md

   * grunt dev   - builds project and watches files for changes and incremental update of typescript, less, font and image files.

 # Start servers
-npm start - It will run live-reload server which will serve static files and watch for changes in the build folder for reload.
-I will also run mock-server which will mock JSON calls.
+npm start - It will run live-reload server which will serve static files and watch for changes inside the build folder for reload.
+It will also run mock-server which will mock JSON calls.